 If your child is born blue, there is bound to be a great deal of action in the delivery room.
 There will be many people working on your child and trying to get it to breathe properly.
 You may overhear the nurses or doctors talking about the baby, expressing concern about the breathing issues or the heart rate.
 The baby might even be whisked out of the room before you have a chance to spend any time with it.

-There could be many reasons why a child is born blue.
+There could be many reasons why a child is born blue or with a poor skin color.
 Labor and delivery is a stressful event for both mother and child.
 During the process, the child might not receive enough oxygen, or the heart rate might have slowed - both of these can cause a baby to be blue upon birth.
-Problems with the birth itself, such as a baby who gets stuck in the birth canal, or a compressed umbilical cord, could lead to a blue baby.
+Problems with the birth itself, such as a baby who gets stuck in the birth canal, or a compressed umbilical cord, could lead to a baby with respiratory distress.
 Difficulties with establishing an airway upon birth might be an issue as well.

 A child who is born blue might suffer from problems immediately after birth or later in life, including motor deficits, limited intellectual abilities, or problems with walking properly, if this situation isn't promptly recognized and properly managed.
 Significant lack of oxygen often leads to serious health consequences, including those that might make a child dependent upon the parents for care for the rest of its life.
 A child suffering from severe oxygen deprivation could also pass away from the damage done during those first few minutes of life.

 If your child has suffered from oxygen deprivation, or you know someone whose baby was born blue, it might be worth seeking advice from a professional on how to deal with the long-term consequences as malpractice may be the culprit.